kairos-io/kairos/docs/content/quickstart/installation.md

 kairos@kairos:~>
 ```

-At this point, it can take few moments to get the K3s server running, but eventually we should be able to inspect the service and see K3s running.
-For example with systemd-based flavors:
+At this point, it can take a few moments to get the K3s server running.
+However, you should be able to inspect the service and see K3s running.
+For example, with systemd-based flavors:

 ```
 $ sudo systemctl status k3s